UFC Fight Night: Edgar vs. Swanson

 UFC Fight Night: Edgar vs. Swanson (also known as UFC Fight Night 57) was a mixed martial arts event held at the Frank Erwin Center in Austin, Texas, on November 22, 2014.

 Background

 The event was the second that the organization had hosted in Austin, following UFC Fight Night 22 in 2010.

-The card was headlined by a Featherweight bout between Cub Swanson and Frankie Edgar.
+The card was headlined by a featherweight bout between former UFC Lightweight Champion Frankie Edgar and Cub Swanson.

 A bout between Paige VanZant and Kailin Curran, briefly linked to UFC Fight Night: MacDonald vs. Saffiedine, was rescheduled after VanZant suffered a minor injury and took place at this event.

 Results

 Bonus awards

 The following fighters were awarded $50,000 bonuses: